Magpie Hill Solar Farm

 Project Updates

-Community consultation is an essential component of the SSD assessment process.
-Throughout the assessment process, there will be multiple opportunities for community members and stakeholders to contribute their feedback, share local insights, and highlight potential environmental or social impacts for consideration
+Community consultation is an essential component of the SSD process.
+Throughout the preparation of the EIS and assessment process, there will be multiple opportunities for community members and stakeholders to contribute their feedback, share local insights, and highlight potential environmental or social impacts for consideration.

 Community & Benefits